In this article:

 How the 5-star score is calculated

-5-star calculations are simple— add all of your individual scores, divide by the number of individual responses, and there you have it—your average 5-star rating.
+5-star calculations are a simple average— add all of your individual scores, divide by the number of individual responses, and there you have it—your average 5-star rating.

 The 5-star score is rounded to the nearest tenth.